BUDGET STRATEGY: GETTING THE DEAL DONE

 - If the program had not required voter approval, Mayor Nickels might have proposed a much larger levy that better reflected the full cost of the program.

-- If the City Council had better access to more sophisticated cost estimates earlier on in the approval process for the new levy, they might have supported a higher requested amount, or been willing to spend additional city resources.
+- If the City Council had better access to more sophisticated cost estimates earlier in the approval process for the new levy, they might have supported a higher requested amount or been willing to spend additional city resources.

 - If the City Council members were elected by districts (as they are today) rather than at-large (as they were then), then specific members would have had a stronger incentive to monitor the costs and timing of fire station projects within their districts.
 That might have produced more substantial changes to the program at both the planning and implementation stages.

 - If the City’s capital budgeting process had more stringent accountability features, then the mayor might have reduced the budget for projects scheduled later in the program once it was clear that the first few projects had run over budget.

 After reading this chapter, you should be able to: